Note

 The output of the previous code chunk was not shown.
 The warning can require further investigation, see later.

-## [1] autoplot coef fitted predict print RL summary vcov
+methods(class = "TVGEVBayes")## [1] autoplot coef fitted predict print profLik RL summary

 ## see '?methods' for accessing help and source code